Korean Spring Cabbage Salad

-When the weather gets warm many young girls in our neighborhood used to get together to go an expedition on the famous Nam-mang mount in my hometown of Tong Young.
-We looked for spring flowers, herbs, and other edible plants to take home with us to surprise our mothers.
-We did not have any fancy toys like iPod, or Nintendo in the late 70th when we were growing up, but the nature was our best toys and I still believe it is to any children these days.
+When the weather would warm up, the girls in our neighborhood would go on expeditions to the famous Nam-mang mount in my hometown of Tong Young.
+We would search for spring flowers, herbs, and edible plants to take home and surprise our mothers.

-Tear off the leaves from Jack and wash them clean in running water.
+Tear off the leaves from bomdong and wash them clean in running water.
 Drain and set aside.

 Now these guys are for dressing.
 Plum extract (thick plum syrup.
 They call it plum tea because you can mix with hot water and drink like tea), Fish sauce, vinegar, sesame seeds(roasted), sesame oil, Korean chili flakes, garlic, ginger, and the red chili (optional).
 All of them are easily found in Korean stores.
 If you can’t find the plum extract substitute with honey.